Jimmy062006/ESIClient.Dotcore/docs/AllianceApi.md

 Get alliance icon

-Get the icon urls for a alliance  - --  This route is cached for up to 3600 seconds
+Get the icon urls for a alliance  - --  This route expires daily at 11:05  - -- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/alliances/{alliance_id}/icons/)

 ### Example
 ```csharp